 What Can I Do?

-• Understanding bullying can help your child and their victim(s).
-Perhaps your child is bullying as a response being bullied themselves.
+- Understanding bullying can help your child and their victim(s).
+Perhaps your child is bullying as a response to being bullied themselves.
 Maybe the stress of school is too much for them to handle.
 Whatever the issue may be, talk about it.

-• When talking to your kids about bullying, teach them empathy, a quality many bullies lack.
+- When talking to your kids about bullying, teach them empathy, a quality many bullies lack.
 Make sure your child recognizes how their behavior is hurtful.
-Lead by example by being empathetic towards others in need.
 Help when you can and explain to your child why helping others is a good thing.

-• Get to know their friends whenever they come over to visit.
+- Get to know their friends whenever they come over to visit.
 Perhaps who your child is spending time with is affecting their behavior and leading to bullying.
-Again, talk about your concerns but don’t push things by being overly assertive.

-• Don’t ignore sibling disagreements.
+- Don’t ignore sibling disagreements.
 While it’s normal for siblings to argue, a child might release pent-up anger against others at school.
-Break up arguments before they get out of hand, and be sure that all is well before your kids go to school.
+Break up arguments before they get out of hand, and be sure that all is well before your kids go to

-• Take an interest in your child.
-Don’t spend all your time directing and telling them when they’ve “messed up.”
+- Take an interest in your child.
 Ask about their day, take an interest in their activities, and be a trusted and safe source for them when they need to talk and not feel judged.

-• Speak with a licensed psychologist at Rice Psychology Group.
-Sometimes a child may be bullying others because it’s a way to get what they want or because there’s something more serious going on.
+- Speak with a licensed psychologist at Rice Psychology Gr Sometimes a child may be bullying others because it’s a way to get what they want or because there’s something more serious going on.

 As hard as it may be to accept that your child is a bully, it’s essential to address it sooner than later.

 Being a kid today is tough, and the many issues they’ll face in early life will sometimes need a guiding hand.
-Our team of licensed psychologists and therapists in Tampa provides a safe and judgment-free setting for families.
+Our team of licensed psychologists and therapists in Tampa provide a safe and judgment-free setting for families.
 Contact us today to schedule your free, 10-minute consultation.
+Read our online reviews to see what others think of our therapists in Tampa.